-(The following is a post by Juan Manuel Pérez, reference librarian in the Hispanic Division.)
+(The following is a post by Juan Manuel Pérez, Reference Specialist in the Hispanic Division.)

 In Spanish history, Ferdinand and Isabella are considered the founders of modern Spain under whose reign the seeds were planted for the world’s first global empire.
 Their period has been greatly romanticized.
 For example, when General Francisco Franco became head of state after the Spanish Civil War, this idealization took new heights as he wanted to return Spain to the so-called glory days experienced under their reign.
 He even adopted their coat of arms with the imperial eagle as his regime’s own.